edfus/get-twitter-likes/README.md

 ## Features

 - No dependency.
-- Built-in https proxy support for accessing twitter's endpoint.
+- Built-in https proxy support for accessing twitter's endpoints.
 - Perform a Ctrl + C exit at whatever time without concerning about data corruption | async operations hanging process.
 - Automatic retry when connection interrupted.
-- Respect twitter's `X-Rate-Limit` response header instead of inelegant fixed-window throttling.
+- Respect `X-Rate-Limit` in response headers instead of inelegant fixed-window throttling.

 ## Prerequisites

-- Created an application at apps.twitter.com <https://developer.twitter.com/en/apps>.
+- Have an application created at apps.twitter.com <https://developer.twitter.com/en/apps>.
 - [Node.js](https://nodejs.org/en/) & npm installed on your machine.

 You should also make sure the top *5* Tweets in your `https://twitter.com/YOURUSERNAME/likes` timeline is up to date (e.g. not liking a Tweet from 2010 right before running this script).

-(The reason why, if you are wondering, is sequential ids are not assigned to favs, but to the original statuses and we are relying on the minimum one of that in each fetched group for performing a hacky iteration using `max_id` parameter)
+(The reason why, if you are wondering, is sequential ids are not assigned to favs, but to the original statuses and we are relying on the minimum one of that in each fetched group for performing a hacky iteration using the `max_id` query parameter)

 ## Intallation